AnyChart/docs.anychart.com/Basic_Charts/Japanese_Candlestick_Chart.md

 In the sample below, there are two Japanese Candlestick series with some of the appearance settings configured:

 ```
-// set colors for the first series
+// configure the visual settings of the first series
 series1.risingStroke("#0066cc");
 series1.risingFill("#0066cc", 0.3);
 series1.hoverRisingStroke("#0066cc", 2);